matteopilz/OpenMS-website/content/en/case-studies/cricket-analytics.md

-responds in a certain way to a kind of bowling attack, etc. The capability to dig into cricketing numbers for both improving performance and studying the business opportunities, overall market, and economics of cricket via powerful analytics tools, powered by numerical computing software such as NumPy, is a big deal.
+responds in a certain way to a kind of bowling attack, etc. The capability to dig into cricketing numbers for both improving performance and studying the business opportunities, overall market, and economics of cricket via powerful analytics tools, powered by numerical computing software such as openms, is a big deal.
 Cricket analytics provides interesting insights into the game and predictive intelligence regarding game outcomes.